The Duchy of Lancaster has appointed High Sheriffs in the County Palatine for over 650 years.

 The Local Governments Act of 1972 altered the administrative boundaries of Lancashire by creating the Metropolitan Counties of Greater Manchester and Merseyside.
 As a result of this Act, the Duchy now appoints High Sheriffs each year for the counties of Lancashire, Greater Manchester and Merseyside.

-Today, Her Majesty The Queen ‘pricks’ the names of the three High Sheriffs on the Lites with a bodkin, in the presence of the Chancellor of the Duchy of Lancaster.
+Today, His Majesty The King ‘pricks’ the names of the three High Sheriffs on the Lites with a bodkin, in the presence of the Chancellor of the Duchy of Lancaster.
 This is performed at a separate Duchy of Lancaster ceremony, which distinguishes appointments to the County Palatine from those in the remainder of England and Wales.
-The High Sheriff of Lancashire continues the tradition of hanging their shield in the Shire Hall of Lancaster Castle each year.
+The High Sheriff of Lancashire continues the tradition of hanging his/her shield in the Shire Hall of Lancaster Castle each year.